VadimAib/Twine-to-UnrealEngine/README.md

 ### Handling Actions

-The `Operation` field in `FDialogueAction` determines how to modify the variable:
+The `Operation` field in `DialogueActionStruct` determines how to modify the variable:

 - **SET_Int**, **SET_Bool**, **SET_Float** — set variable to the specified value
 - **ADD_Int**, **ADD_Bool**, **ADD_Float** — add the value to the variable